Morcheeba: 1995–2001: Beginnings and mainstream success

-With a more professional recording set-up, the brothers began developing their ideas for a second album.
-Much of the material had already been written, and, with Norris involved again, the band moved towards a more mainstream sound.
+With a more high end analogue recording set-up, and the fact the brothers had written most of "Big Calm" in an evening in 1995 before the release of their debut, they began developing their ideas for the second album, with Norris involved again, the band moved towards a more varied sound with Ross' skills and collaborators brought in by Paul.
 At the same time, Edwards appeared on the BBC charity single "Perfect Day".
-The follow-up, 1998's Big Calm, moved away from trip hop towards a more pop-oriented, song-based sound.
-This was exemplified by the band's reworking of "Moog Island" (from their debut) into the pop-song "The Music That We Hear".
+The follow-up, 1998's Big Calm, drifted slightly away from trip hop, incorporating a more Californian, folk song-based sound.
 One of the album's singles, "The Sea", became a radio favourite.
-The album proved to be a big seller and ensured Morcheeba's success as a breakthrough act.
-In 1998, Morcheeba collaborated with Hubert Laws to record the classic song "Summer Time" for the Red Hot Organization's compilation album Red Hot + Rhapsody, a tribute to George Gershwin, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.
+The album proved to be a big seller and ensured Morcheeba as an influential act of the zeitgeist.
+In 1998, Morcheeba collaborated with Hubert Laws to record the classic song "Summertime" for the Red Hot Organization's compilation album Red Hot + Rhapsody, a tribute to George Gershwin, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.

 In 2000, Morcheeba released their third album, Fragments of Freedom.
-This repeated the sales success of Big Calm but received a less positive critical response.
-The band's fourth album, Charango, was released in 2002 and saw a diminished role for Edwards.
+This repeated the sales of Big Calm but being too far ahead of the nu-disco trend it received a less positive critical response.
+Despite achieving success in Europe including their home country of the U.K., the band didn't find as much success in the United States.
+Although Fragments of Freedom was high charting in several European countries, it disappointed some fans.
+But the band's fourth album, Charango, released in 2002, saw a return to their roots.
 The singles "Otherwise" and "Way Beyond" followed.
-The lyrics for "Undress Me Now" were written with Lambchop's Kurt Wagner, while other collaborators on the album were with rappers Pace Won and Slick Rick.
-In January 2003, the band undertook their first significant tour of the US since 1998.
+The lyrics for "Undress Me Now" and appearance on "What New York Couples Fight About" were written with Lambchop's Kurt Wagner.
+Other collaborators on the album were rappers Pace Won and old-school legend Slick Rick.
+In January 2003, the whole band undertook their first significant tour of the world since 1998.
 In 2001, the Godfrey brothers contributed three songs to the Jim White album No Such Place.